CyrusDsouza/Sentiment-Analysis-with-LSTM/README.md

 # Sentiment-Analysis-with-LSTM
 A LSTM approach to sentiment analysis using TensorFlow.
-Built with inspiration and a base model from the repository of adeshpande3
+Built with inspiration from the repository of https://github.com/adeshpande3/LSTM-Sentiment-Analysis +